ArboreSign/sigfox-python-flask/README.md

 ### Getting Started

-To begin we must first start by configuring our server to receive data from the SIGFOX Backend.
-Flask is a great package for handling HTTP requests and we'll use it to accept incoming POST requests from the SIGFOX Backend to display in our web browser.
+To begin we must first start by configuring our server to receive data from the Sigfox Backend.
+Flask is a great package for handling HTTP requests and we'll use it to accept incoming POST requests from the Sigfox Backend to display in our web browser.

 ### Python

 We'll start by configuring two end points on the server, /data/<sensor> and /graph.
-The /data/<sensor> endpoint will be where SIGFOX will post our sensor data to.
+The /data/<sensor> endpoint will be where Sigfox will post our sensor data to.
 We've set it up to pass a <sensor> value so that if we decide to include multiple devices with multiple sensors we can differentiate which sensor data we have received.

 Create two methods as shown below and import the required packages...